 Test temperature control equipment on a schedule.
 Maintaining temperature in the greenhouse can mean life or death to your plants.
 Clean and lubricate heater and fan components and test backup equipment.
 Heaters tend to corrode when pipes leak and it’s less expensive and easier to catch an early leak.

 Other greenhouse problems involve irrigation.
 Examine tubing and hoses for cracks or leaks and repair or replace accordingly.
 Check nozzles to be sure they aren’t clogged and that water flows freely.
 Take time to inspect the irrigation system; sometimes leaks are hard to find.

 Keep necessary replacement parts on hand, such as screens or hoses.
 Stock the greenhouse with extra fuel if need be or a backup heater.

 Create a checklist to ensure that necessary maintenance and cleaning has been attended to on a regular basis.
 Stick to the routine inspection schedule; it will keep you from having to do advanced, expensive repairs.
 Small greenhouse problems can easily turn into large, pricey ones and, as they say, “an ounce of prevention is worth a pound of cure.”

 Lastly, and I can’t say it enough, stay clean!
 Proper sanitation reduces pest issues and diseases, which decreases the need for pesticides and results in healthier plants.
 Remove weeds from beneath benches and along the perimeter of the greenhouse.
-Disinfect benches, tools, pots and flats.
+Disinfect benches, tools, pots, and flats.
 Keep pest infested or weak plants away from healthy plants.
 Clean out drains.
-And stay on top of the cleaning.
+Stay on top of the cleaning!